Latvian Cultural Garden

 Architect/Designer:

-Designing the garden was a collaborative effort by the Latvian Garden Committee, local Latvian architect Kalvis Kampe, Cleveland landscape architect Al Parker, and Latvian sculptor Ģirts Burvis.
+The Latvian Garden Committee, Latvian architect Kalvis Kampe, Cleveland landscape architect Al Parker, and Latvian sculptor Ģirts Burvis

 Dedication Date: